-Statistics are derived primarily from the WIPO Statistics Database7, which are collected from each country and region.
+Statistics are derived primarily from the WIPO Statistics Database7, as collected from each country and region.
+Specific terminology and associated definitions, as used in Chapter 3, are provided in Annex 2.

 Chapter 4 - Patent Activity at the IP5 Offices

 This part of the report presents the substantive activities of the IP5 Offices and gives statistics on patent application filings and grants at the offices.